-Gabriel Vicéns (1988) has quickly become a respected figure in the Puerto Rican jazz scene.
-He attended the Music Conservatory of Puerto Rico and graduated Summa Cum Laude as the first jazz guitarist.
-In 2012, he completed his first solo album, Point In Time, which featured jazz legend Eddie Gómez, who describes Vicéns as a creative musician that displays a new vision on the guitar, and tenor saxophonist David Sánchez, and was critically acclaimed in multiple local and international magazines.
-He has recorded and played on stage with renowned musicians like Eddie Gómez, David Sánchez, Alex Sipiagin, Miguel Zenón, Luis Perdomo, Paoli Mejías, John Benítez and Henry Cole.
+Gabriel Vicéns has quickly become a respected figure in the jazz scene.
+He attended the Music Conservatory of Puerto Rico and graduated Summa Cum Laude as their first jazz guitarist.
+In 2012, he completed his first solo album, Point In Time, featuring jazz legend Eddie Gómez, who describes Vicéns as "a creative musician that displays a new vision on the guitar," and was critically acclaimed in multiple international magazines.

-From 2012 to 2015, Vicéns joined the faculty of the Music Department at the Interamerican University of Puerto Rico.
-During that time, he recorded his second solo album, Days, which he co-produced alongside jazz trumpet player Alex Sipiagin and released under Inner Circle Music.
-After focusing on private teaching at the University, Vicéns moved to New York City where he earned a Master's Degree in Jazz Performance from Queens College graduating Magna Cum Laude.
+From 2012 to 2015, Vicéns joined the music faculty at the Interamerican University of Puerto Rico.
+Days, his second album, was released in 2015 under Inner Circle Music.
+Vicéns moved to New York City in 2016, earning his Master's in Jazz Performance from Queens College.
 He's currently working on his new project in NYC, blending the folklore music from the Caribbean with jazz and other genres.